mui/mui-x/docs/data/charts/axis/axis.md

 {{"demo": "TickNumber.js"}}

-### Fix tick positions
+### Fixed tick positions

-If you want more control on the tick positions, you can use the `tickInterval` property.
+If you want more control over the tick position, you can use the `tickInterval` property.

-This property accept an array of values.
+This property accepts an array of values.
 Ticks will be placed at those values.

 For axis with scale type `'point'`, the `tickInterval` property can be a filtering function of the type `(value, index) => boolean`.

 In the next demo, both axes are with `scaleType='point'`.
-The top axis is here to display the default behavior.
+The top axis displays the default behavior.
 It shows a tick for each point.
-The bottom axis use a filtering function to only display a tick at the beginning of a day.
+The bottom axis uses a filtering function to only display a tick at the beginning of a day.

 {{"demo": "TickPosition.js"}}

 ### Filtering ticks label

-You can display labels only on a subsets of the ticks with the `tickInterval` property.
+You can display labels only on a subset of ticks with the `tickLabelInterval` property.
-It's a filtering function `(value, index) => boolean`.
+It's a filtering function in the `(value, index) => boolean` form.

 For example `tickInterval: (value, index) => index % 2 === 0` will show only one label every two ticks.

 :::warning
-The `value` and `index` in the argument are those of the ticks, not the axis data.
+The `value` and `index` arguments are those of the ticks, not the axis data.
 :::

 By default, ticks are filtered such that their labels do not overlap.
-You can override this behavior with `tickInterval: () => true` which show the tick label for each tick.
+You can override this behavior with `tickLabelInterval: () => true` which forces showing the tick label for each tick.

-In this example we still have the top axis as a reference for the default behavior.
+In this example, the top axis is a reference for the default behavior.
-Notice that tick label do not overflow.
+Notice that tick labels do not overflow.

-At the bottom, we display one tick for the beginning and the middle of the day but display the label only for the beginning.
+At the bottom, you can see one tick for the beginning and the middle of the day but the tick label is only displayed for the beginning of the day.

 {{"demo": "TickLabelPosition.js"}}